 How do state dog bite laws influence the value of a case?

 Different states have different dog bite statutes.
-How these laws hold dog owners liable for injuries caused by their pet can alter how much certain cases are worth.
+How these laws hold dog owners liable for injuries caused by their pets can alter how much certain cases are worth.
 The most important legal issues are:

 - whether the state will use strict liability or the negligence standard to hold the owner responsible, and